App Privacy Notice

 |---|---|---|---|---|

-| Clerk, Inc. | Identity and user management (sign-up, sign-in, sessions) | Name, email, profile fields, session metadata | US | EU-US Data Privacy Framework |
+| Clerk, Inc. | Identity and user management (sign-up, sign-in, sessions); webhook signatures (via Svix) | Name, email, profile fields, session metadata | US | EU-US Data Privacy Framework |

 | Railway Corp. | Application hosting, managed PostgreSQL, managed Redis, background workers | All Account, Customer Data, and operational logs | EU | N/A (EU processing) |

-| Cloudflare, Inc. | Object storage (R2) for uploaded documents and CDN | Uploaded context documents and assets | EU / US | EU-US DPF; SCCs |
+| Cloudflare, Inc. | Object storage (R2) for uploaded documents, chat attachments, and public favicons; CDN | Uploaded context documents, chat attachments, favicon assets | EU / US | EU-US DPF; SCCs |

-| Pinecone Systems, Inc. | Vector database for page and document embeddings | Embedding vectors and chunk text derived from your content | EU / US | EU processing where available; SCCs |
+| Pinecone Systems, Inc. | Vector database for page and document embeddings (current) | Embedding vectors and chunk text derived from your content | EU / US | EU processing where available; SCCs |

 | OpenAI, LLC | AI model processing (chat, analysis, embeddings) | Prompts, page and document excerpts, AI Outputs | US | EU-US Data Privacy Framework |